You’re asking yourself questions as a complete beginner:

-The point of weights and gyms is that you always have extra load if you want to.
+The point of weights and gyms is that you always have extra load and variety if you want it.
 You can improve indefinitely.
-It is the same at home only if you also have equipment allowing you to progress overtime.
+It is the same at home but only if you also have equipment allowing you to progress overtime.
 For 700 to 1500 dollars, you can have equipment which allow you to progress indefinitely at home.

 b) Local small gym or big gym?

-I also talk in another article about starting fitness at the university gym. if you’re a student or live close the uni gym, this is a great option, these places are usually quite big since they’re a complex centre, and they also have that friendly vibe because it’s a place full of friendly students.
+I also talk in another article about starting fitness at the university gym. if you’re a student or live close the uni gym, this is a great option.
+These places are usually quite big and they still have that friendly vibe because it’s a place full of friendly students.

 4 – Getting comfortable with the practice

 It might be hard to be comfortable the first days you are at the gym.